jonsterling/forest/content/trees/jms-003E.md

 ---
-title: splitting the generic element of a cone
+title: a wild universal cone from a splitting of the generic element
 taxon: construction
 tags:
 - uf